 I was born and raised in Fairfield, which is a small town in Southern Illinois.
 My parents are, Richard and Mary Hase.
-My dad owns Hase Interiors in Fairfield, Illinois and my mom works in medical billing.
+My dad owned his own business, Hase Interiors, but is now retired.
+My mom is a medical billing and coding specialists at Fairfield Community Health.
 I have a half-sister, Heather, and two brothers, Justin and Jonathan.
 Growing up I played softball, cheered, played the clarinet, was a flag girl, and ran track.
-We are a very tight-knit family so we were and are always spending time together, whether that be, attending church on Sunday’s and having lunch after, spending every holiday together, cookouts, or vacationing together.
+We are a very tight-knit family so we are always spending time together, whether that be, spending every holiday together, cookouts, weekend camping trips or vacationing together.

-When I’m not working, I enjoy spending time with family and friends, boating on the river or the lake, camping, having cookouts, bon fires, playing corn hole, kayaking, riding four wheelers and side by sides, and traveling.
+I am a lucky mother to my three amazing children, Bryce, Ethyn and Jordyn.
+Bryce is a 2019 North High School graduate; Ethyn is a 2022 North High School graduate and Jordyn attends Mater Dei High School.
+When I’m not working, I enjoy spending time with family and friends, boating, camping, having cookouts, bon fires, playing corn hole, kayaking, riding four wheelers and side by sides, going to concerts, attending baseball, hockey and football games, but most of all, traveling.

 I was born in Bloomington, Illinois and was the first born child to a firefighter (John) and a teacher (Tina).
 After five years of infertility and three miscarriages, my parents were finally blessed with me and my younger brother (Clayton, 19) and younger sister (Corinna, 14).
 I started school at just three years old and attended Mulberry Pre-School, Fox Creek Elementary, Parkside Junior High, and Normal Community West High School.
 Neither of my parents got the chance to be involved in many activities as kids, so they made it a priority to give us as many opportunities as they could.